azpoliak/birthing_experiences/src/Personas/README.md

 `persona_stats.py`:
 - Computes 95% confidence intervals for all the personas using Welch's t-interval.
-- If 0 exists between the upper and lower bound, the difference is not significant.
+- If 0 exists between the upper and lower bounds of the confidence interval, the difference is not significant.